We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sweat is practically invisible on black clothes.

-Panty liners are the ultimate DIY boob sweat solution.
+Panty liners are the ultimate DIY breast sweat solution.
 Stick a couple inside your bra to help soak up the sweat and prevent stains from forming on your clothes.
 Try something breathable, like Organyc 100 percent cotton panty liners.

 Running to a lunch meeting in July?
 Dancing at a spring wedding?
 If you don’t have liners handy, you can always use paper towels.
 Find a bathroom or kitchen and dry yourself off.
 Then fold up a few paper towels and put them in your bra cups.